Blueprint for a Safer Economy

 August 28, 2020: Governor Newsom introduced a new tiered "Blueprint for a Safer Economy".
 This tiered system now replaces the previous county data monitoring list.

 Each county was assigned to a tier based on an adjusted case rate and test positivity from the prior two reporting periods on August 28, 2020.
 If a county's case rate and test positivity measure fell into two different tiers, the county was assigned the more restrictive tier.

-The Governor moved SLO County back into the Purple Tier on November 16, 2020.
-This means that our county must resume outdoor-only operations or reduced capacity for indoor operations effective Tuesday, November 17.
+The Governor moved SLO County back into the Purple Tier on January 25, 2021.
+This means that our county may resume outdoor-only operations or reduced capacity for indoor operations.

 To view a full list of the status of various sectors and regulation modifications, click the button below and use the search bar to find San Luis Obispo County's assessment.

 Moving Through the Tiers

 - CDPH will assess indicators weekly on Mondays and release updated tier assignments on Tuesdays .

 - A county must remain in a tier for a minimum of three weeks before being able to advance to a less restrictive tier.